MarkoSterk/beta_cell_analysis_suite/README.md

 ## options: Prints available options
 This option prints all available options to the screen (again)

+## bundle: Creates .zip bundle of all available preprocessing and results data
+This options creates a bundle (results_bundle.zip) with all available preprocessing and results data.
+Can be usefull for storage and transportation or sending via the internet.

 ## References
 The procedures in this suite were previously used in the following research articles: